Find free legal advice in New Jersey.

 Burlington, Gloucester, Camden, Atlantic, Salem, Cumberland, Cape May Counties

-Thousands of people in the southern part of New Jersey are struggling in this weak economy.
-People are facing foreclosures, need help on navigating government programs, and may be dealing with legal issues at work.
+Thousands of people in the southern part of New Jersey also need free legal aid from an attorney or non-profit organization.
+People are facing foreclosures, need help on navigating government benefit programs, and may be dealing with legal issues at work.
 Other residents have an eviction notice or need help in contesting a disconnection of their power or heat.

 If you are having any legal issues, and need help, South Jersey Legal Services provides low and moderate income residents with free advice.
 Call this organization at 1-800-496-4570 to speak to an attorney for free.

-Free legal services and programs offered to New Jersey residents
+Free legal services and aid programs offered to New Jersey residents

 The non-profit agencies listed above offer some or all of the following services to New Jersey residents.
 Each office has its own terms and conditions in place.

 - Rental and Housing Units: Get representation and legal advice in landlord/tenant matters, help with rental assistance programs, legal help with addressing foreclosures, or support in accessing public housing.
 Some law firms also focus on community economic development, eviction prevention advice, and other housing and rental matters.